djakaria21/calculator-cli-code-excercise/README.md

 Technically there is repeated code in changing the variables in each of the operation methods from strings to floats, I felt like this would be overkill, but if I were to do it I would do the overhaul alongside creating a factory class with all of the operations.
 It would make more sense to do it that way too, as you could change the values into floats first, and then pass the values to operated on within the factory method itself.

 If we needed our calculator class to be its own microservice (I feel like its justified only if we have multiple calculator instances, at this writing there is only one) we could create a calculator interface and assign the calculator interface to the polish_calculator.
 Then we could use the interface inside of our index.js instead of importing the specific polish_calculator.

+With more time, the cli could be extended to have an api, run with either http rest or graphql, and a front end could be created to serve that endpoint.
+It would make sense to use Okta for the auth (since its made for that and it seems like it would integrate with the current build rather seamlessly).

 ## How to run